kevin-cortina/GroupProject2/README.md

 # InterActor - (GroupProject 1)

-# This is the submission for Group Project #1 [InterActor] (https://github.com/Allout004/GroupProject1) for U/W Coding Bootcamp Full Stack Flex Program, for Kurt Heimerman.
+# This is the submission for Group Project #1 [InterActor] (https://github.com/Allout004/GroupProject1) for U/W Coding Bootcamp Full Stack Flex Program, for Kurt Heimerman, Christan Sadler, Spencer Doty, Muhpul Mutallip, Archils Oburu, and Kevin Cortina.

 ## Notes About Application:
 * Looks for 2 or more actors/actresses in the same movie.